armory/docs/content/en/docs/armory-agent/agent-options.md

     - ...
 {{< /prism >}}

-> If you are migrating accounts from Clouddriver, you can just copy the same block of configuration here.
+> When you migrate accounts from Clouddriver, copy the same block of configuration here.
 Unused properties are ignored.

 ### Agent mode